JSONScript/jsonscript/README.md

 All control frow constructs are objects with some special key starting from "$".

-#### $res, $return, $end - creating results and terminating script execution
+#### $result, $return, $end - creating results and terminating script execution

 There are three keys that would create result, return value from the current function or completely terminate the script:

-- `$res` - defines the result of the current execution construct (array or object).
+- `$result` - defines the result of the current execution construct (array or object).
 It will also create the return value of the function or of the whole script but only if its containing construct is the last construct executed in the function or the current script.
 See [Functions].
 It is the most recommended instruction to use, as it doesn't break the flow of the script.

 - `$return` - in addition to defining the result as `$res` does it also exits the currently executed function.
-Using `$return` outside of function is a syntax error.
+Using `$return` outside of a function is a syntax error.

 - `$end` - defines the result and terminates the whole script execution.
 In most cases, this instruction is not needed and not recommended.